Network Security21 min read

 Introduction

 The Industrial Demilitarized Zone (DMZ) is the security architecture that makes IT/OT integration safe.
 Business users need access to operational data for reporting, analytics, and planning.
 Vendors need remote access to support control systems.
 SCADA systems need to send alarms to enterprise platforms.
-The data flows between IT and OT are legitimate and operationally necessary.
+These data flows between IT and OT are legitimate and operationally necessary, nobody is going to stop them.

-The industrial DMZ does not eliminate IT/OT data exchange — it restructures it.
+The industrial DMZ does not eliminate IT/OT data exchange, it restructures it.
 Instead of direct connections, data moves through controlled, monitored intermediary systems in the DMZ.
 Business users access a historian replica, not the OT historian directly.
 Vendors connect to a jump server, not to OT devices directly.
 Alarms route through an alarm forwarding server, not through a direct SCADA-to-enterprise connection.
+The data still flows; it just flows through architecture you control and can observe.

 Architecture Principles